InventoraHQ/shopify-admin-api/README.md

 More functionality will be added each week until it reachs full parity with Shopify's REST API.

-## Using Shopify Prime with a public Shopify app
+## Using Shopify Admin API with a public Shopify app

 **Note**: All instances of `shopAccessToken` in the examples below **do not refer to your Shopify API key**.
 An access token is the token returned after authenticating and authorizing a Shopify app installation with a